 (5).
 The Division works collaboratively with the University of Southern Maine/Maine Small Business Development Centers (SBDC), and Coastal Enterprise, Inc. (CEI) a private, nonprofit Community Development Corporation in assisting and supporting VR consumers who are interested in self-employment opportunities.

-Historically, a workgroup convened quarterly and included DBVI Staff, DVR staff, SBDC staff, and representatives from the CAP program.
-Currently this process is being revamped in order to make it more accessible to all staff on a statewide basis and encourage more involvement.
-It is the hope that the group will continue to review processes for improvement and to ensure the success of clients of DBVI with better business plans and reaching their employment goals.
+Historically, a workgroup convened quarterly and included DBVI Staff, DVR staff, SBDC staff, and representatives from the CAP program. *Quarterly statewide meetings have begun again which have included BRS staff, CAP and SBDC staff.
+SBDC staff and BRS Leadership met prior to the meetings and understand each agencies process to better assist the client as they follow the self-employment “pathway.” *

 The Division also contracts with qualified organizations to provide employment support services for DBVI clients.
 Services procured include: Pre-Employment Transition Services, Job Seeking Skills, Job Skills Training, Job Development and Placement Services; Job Coaching and Supported Employment; and Business Engagement.
 (D) Coordination with Education Officials